dotnet/project-system/docs/design-time-builds.md

 ### Diagnosing why a design-time build is failing or taking too long

-After following the above instructions, open the resulting build log file or Output window (for the new new project system).
+After following the above instructions, open the resulting build log file or Output window (for the new project system).

 #### Failing design-time build
 For a failing build, look for errors at the end of the log: